vincentropy/battleground_agent_template/README.md

 You can develop agents using any of your own favorite tools, just adapt the `my_agent.py` and/or `my_persistent_agent.py` examples.

 If you are familiar with [vagrant](https://www.vagrantup.com/docs/installation/), you can use the provided vagrant file.
-If not, don't worry, setting up natively is quick and easy.
+If not, don't worry, setting up without vagrant is quick and easy.

 ### Requirements:
 - Python 3.4+
 - Docker (optional, to be able to save games and agent memory)

 #### 1. Download
-Clone or [download](https://github.com/arenarium/battleground_agent_template/archive/master.zip) this repo into a new folder on your local machine.
+Clone or [download](https://github.com/arenarium/battleground_agent_template/archive/master.zip) this git repository into a new folder on your local machine.

 #### 2. Setting up
 *If you are using Vagrant to can skip to the next section.*

 We will assume that you already have python installed.
 And that you are familiar with using python from the terminal/command line.

-Your probably want to [create a virtual environment](https://docs.python.org/3/tutorial/venv.html)
+We recommend that you [create a python virtual environment](https://docs.python.org/3/tutorial/venv.html)

-**activate your virtual enviromnent** and then install the requirements:
+**activate your python virtual enviromnent** and then install the requirements:
 ```
 pip install --upgrade -r requirements.txt
 ```